margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 Different Perspectives

 You and me - we live under the same Sun
-It shines on us from different angels
+It shines on us from different angles
 It lights us up in different ways
 365 days per year